c4cs/c4cs.github.io/_commands/tools/time.md

 ~~~

 ### Meaning:
-The '-f' flag followed by the string '\t%E real,\t%U user,\t%S sys' tells the computer to format
+The `-f` flag followed by the string `\t%E real,\t%U user,\t%S sys` tells the computer to format
 the out put in the form:

 	real	0m10.081s
 	user	0m3.858s
 	sys	0m0.408s

-the '\t%E real' means print the string 'real' followed by a tab (due to the '\t') and then the elapsed time (wall-clock time)
+the `\t%E` real means print the string real followed by a tab (due to the `\t`) and then the elapsed time (wall-clock time)
 used by the program.
-The '\t%U user' means print the string 'user' followed by a tab and the total number of CPU-seconds that
+The `\t%U` user means print the string user followed by a tab and the total number of CPU-seconds that
 the process used.
-Finally the '\t%S sys' prints the string 'sys' followed by a tab and then the the total number of CPU-seconds
+Finally the `\t%S` sys prints the string `sys` followed by a tab and then the the total number of CPU-seconds
 used by the system due to the program in seconds.

 ### Situation: